Roza Vidyadhar Deshpande

+Family background and education

+She was the daughter of Shripad Amrit Dange, a founding member of the CPI and a stalwart of the Indian trade union movement.
+Her mother was Ushabai Dange, popularly known as Ushatai, a communist trade union leader.
+She wrote the first biography on her father.

+She was married to communist leader Vidyadhar Laxman Deshpande alias Bani Deshpande.

+Political career

 She was a member of the 5th Lok Sabha from Bombay Central constituency as a CPI candidate.

 Deshpande took part in the Samyukta Maharashtra movement (the movement for the creation of the state of Maharashtra) and the Goa liberation struggle as a member of the All India Students Federation.

-She was the daughter of Shripad Amrit Dange, a founding member of the Communist Party of India (CPI) and a stalwart of the Indian trade union movement.
-She wrote the first biography on her father.
+Death

+Roza Deshpande died on 19 September 2020 at her residence in Mumbai.
+She was then 91 years old.